Menu - Inca's

 Schweppes Lemonade 375Ml Can

-Arroz Con Pato (Peruvian Rice With Duck) (Gf)A$37Extras
+Arroz Con Pato (Peruvian Rice With Duck) (Gf)Beer‐braised duck breast fillet; cooked in a fresh coriander rice.

 Yucas Fritas (Fried Cassavas) (V)A$7